fpaskali/LFApp/README.md

 ```

 ## Start App
-LFApp consist of four different modules where there is a desktop and a
+LFApp consist of four different shiny apps where there is a desktop and a
-mobile version for each module.
+mobile version for each app.
 They can be started with one of the following
 commands:

 ```{r}